mattermost/docs/source/configure/experimental-configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

-**True**: **(Default for Cloud deployments)** Restricts the System Admin from viewing and modifying a subset of server configuration settings from the System Console.
+**True**: **(Default for Cloud deployments)** Restricts the system admin from viewing and modifying a subset of server configuration settings from the System Console.
 Not recommended for use in on-prem installations.
-This is intended to support Mattermost Private Cloud in giving the System Admin role to users but restricting certain actions only for Cloud Admins.
+This is intended to support Mattermost Private Cloud in giving the system admin role to users but restricting certain actions only for Cloud Admins.

-**False**: **(Default for self-host deployments)** No restrictions are applied to the System Admin role.
+**False**: **(Default for self-host deployments)** No restrictions are applied to the system admin role.

 +-------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictSystemAdmin": "false"`` with options ``true`` and ``false``. |